 “In the beginning, we worked most often with 55-year-old male executives who were drinking too much,” Kunzli extrapolates, speaking generally.
 “Now, we get entrepreneurs and younger people who are really aware that something’s not working anymore in life.
 I find that very interesting.”

 A confluence of factors might be influencing this trend.
-First, young people are “woke”, so-to-speak, on mental health.
-What used to be considered taboo as now openly regarded as an emergent public health crisis.
+First, young people are “woke”, so to speak, on mental health.
+What used to be considered taboo is now openly regarded as an emergent public health crisis.
 As a result, most modern, self-aware 30-somethings now recognize that mental health is health.

 “A 4-week program is only the foundation.
 It’s just the beginning.
 This is a lifestyle change.”